jessefaler/SLS/README.md

 **SLS** is a powerful plugin designed to dynamically start and manage servers, facilitate cross-server communication, and maintain a server registry.

+## Latest Update
+Release 4.0.0-beta: First release with Pterodactyl integration

+This release introduces major changes with the integration of Pterodactyl for server management.
+Pterodactyl enables running servers on separate machines using Wings, providing enhanced scalability, improved security, and better performance.
+It also allows the separation of proxy and game servers onto different machines.

+In addition to Pterodactyl integration, this version introduces several long-awaited features, including:

+- Support for running multiple instances of the same world
+- Dynamic registries
+- World saving and creation of custom worlds on the fly
+- Numerous minor upgrades and quality-of-life improvements

 ## Features
 - **Dynamic Server Management:** Automatically start and stop servers as needed.
 - **Cross-Server Communication:** Seamlessly manage communication between multiple servers.